 SLASHING MEDICARE PUTS SENIORS’ HEALTH AT RISK

-ObamaCare’s $716 billion in cuts to Medicare attack seniors enrolled in both “regular” Medicare (Part A) and Medicare Advantage (Part B).
+ObamaCare’s $716 billion in cuts to Medicare attack seniors enrolled in Medicare Advantage (Part C).
 These cuts put critical services on the chopping block, including hospital services, skilled nursing services, hospice services and home health visits.
 ObamaCare’s Medicare cuts have no concern for value and do not even target areas where waste, fraud or abuse is suspected.
 Instead, ObamaCare’s Medicare cuts are across the board, disregarding quality or performance.

 CUTTING SENIORS’ MEDICARE TO PAY FOR MEDICAID EXPANSION HAS SEVERE IMPLICATIONS: